Rel-incode/CristianaSantos/index.md

 I am a legal researcher with interdisciplinary experience in Law&Tech.
 The goal of my research is to make legal information structured and actionable for **legal compliance**, for models and tools.
 I extract legal requirements from legal sources.
 With this domain knowledge, I collaborate with computer scientists to both identify the technical requirements for a concrete technology, and to build ontologies.

 ### Research Areas
-Data protection and privacy, Legal informatics, AI&Law.
+Data Protection and Privacy, Legal Informatics, AI&Law.

 ### Find me on
 [Email](cristianasantos@protonmail.com), [Twitter](https://twitter.com/cristianapt?lang=en), [LinkedIn](https://www.linkedin.com/in/cristianateixeirasantos/)